Knick Knack: Plot

-On a bookshelf filled with vacation-themed souvenirs, a lonely and grumpy playboy knick-knack snowman named Knick, who resides in a "Nome Sweet Nome, Alaska" snow globe, wants to reach a female "Sunny Miami" knick-knack that shows an attractive blonde and tanned pool-lounger, wearing a blue speedo and sunglasses.
-Knick tries several unsuccessful methods to break out of the globe, which includes ramming the glass with the snow globe's igloo backdrop, using his carrot nose and a hammer to chisel through the glass, using a jackhammer (which causes his facial features to fall off), trying to cut the glass using a blowtorch and an igniter, and detonating TNT explosives.
+On a bookshelf filled with vacation-themed souvenirs, a lonely and grumpy knick-knack snowman named Knick, who resides in a "Nome Sweet Nome, Alaska" snow globe, wants to reach a female "Sunny Miami" knick-knack that shows an attractive blonde and tanned pool-lounger, wearing a blue bikini and sunglasses.
+Knick tries several unsuccessful methods to break out of the globe: ramming the glass with the snow globe's igloo backdrop, using his carrot nose and a hammer to chisel through the glass, using a jackhammer (which causes his facial features to fall off), trying to cut the glass using a blowtorch and an igniter, and detonating TNT explosives.
 The latter causes the globe to fall over the edge.
 Knick notices an emergency exit in the base and frees himself just before he and the globe fall into a fishbowl, where Knick sees a mermaid souvenir from "Sunny Atlantis" identical to the Miami souvenir and starts gawking at her, only for the globe to settle to the bottom and trap him again, much to his annoyance.